Siegel Disks on Rational Surfaces: Proof of Proposition

-Next we will prove Proposition \ref{prop:fixrel}.
+In this section, we will prove Proposition \ref{prop:fixrel}.
 To this end we need some auxiliary lemmas.
 Let $f$ be the birational map given by (\ref{eqn:birlines}) with $m=n=N$. \begin{lemma} For any fixed point $(x_l,x_l) \in \mathbb{C}^2$ with $x_{l}$ satisfying (\ref{eqn:fx1}), we have

 \end{lemma} {\it Proof}.
 First it follows from $(f_1)_x=0$ that $\mathrm{Tr} Df (x_l,x_l)=(f_2)_y(x_l,x_l)$.
 Moreover, by the relation $g_2(x_l)=g_1(x_l)(1+\delta)^2 /\delta$, one has

 Therefore by combining the relations